-The Chief Executive, Directors, Assistant Directors and other senior officers are responsible for ensuring that internal control arrangements are sufficient to address the risks facing their services.
+The Chief Executive, Directors and other senior officers are responsible for ensuring that internal control arrangements are sufficient to address the risks facing their services.

-The Head of Devon Audit Partnership will provide assurance to the Head of Finance 'Section 151 Officer' regarding the adequacy and effectiveness of the Council's financial framework, helping meet obligations under the LGA 1972 Section 151.
+The Head of Devon Audit Partnership will provide assurance to the Chief Accountant 'Section 151 Officer' regarding the adequacy and effectiveness of the Council's financial framework, helping meet obligations under the LGA 1972 Section 151.